What Happens if You Steal Time at Work?

 If your time theft scheme has caused substantial damages or has been going on for several weeks, your employer might also decide to put you on probation or suspend you.
 In the worst-case scenario, you might see your employment terminated.
 Depending on how this is handled, it’s possible that you might want to seek out a defense attorney for legal advice.

-How To Avoid Accidentally Stealing Time At Work
+How to Avoid Accidentally Stealing Time at Work

 While most of the time theft schemes are intentional, employees might run into trouble because of some mistakes.
 If you are looking to avoid time theft incidents, you should consider:

-- Speaking to your employer about the issue – employers know that their employees are the company’s most important aspect.
+- Speaking to your employer about the issue: Employers know that their employees are the company’s most important aspect.
 If they notice a drop in productivity and low morale, they might introduce solutions such as better work-life balance, increased pay, and development opportunities.
 Don’t forget that, in most cases, happy employees equal less absenteeism and time theft episodes!

-- Review your company’s policies – be clear on what your company expects from you and what the potential repercussions of stealing time at work might be.
+- Review your company’s policies: Be clear on what your company expects from you and what the potential repercussions of stealing time at work might be.
 These policies will also outline what the company considered time theft.

 - Ask for time clock software that fits the company’s needs – work from home is here to stay, and companies should adapt to this new way of working.
 If you or your colleagues are struggling to keep up with clocking in or out, consider asking your employer to introduce a solution suitable for remote employees, such as PC time clock software, or industry-specific apps like construction time-tracking apps.